webqit/oohtml/README.md

 ### Module Definition

-A module here is any piece of markup that will be reused.
+A module here is any piece of markup that can be reused.

 Here, we get the `def` attribute for defining those - either as whole *module* or as *fragment*: